geopandas/geopandas/doc/source/install.rst

 .. warning::

-    However, in this case you need to make sure that all dependencies are installed correctly. `shapely`_ and `fiona`_ provide binary wheels with the dependencies included for Mac and Linux, but not for Windows.
+    When using pip to install GeoPandas, you need to make sure that all dependencies are installed correctly. `shapely`_ and `fiona`_ provide binary wheels with the dependencies included for Mac and Linux, but not for Windows.
     `pyproj`_ and `rtree`_ don't provide those.
     So depending on your platform, you might need to compile and install their C dependencies manually.
 We refer to the individual packages for more details on installing those.
+    Using conda (see above) avoids the need to compile the dependencies yourself.

 Installing from source
 ----------------------